• Skip to primary navigation

 Mont-Saint-Michel abbey cloister

-• How to get to Mont-Saint-Michel – read
+• How to get to Mont-Saint-Michel

-• Visit Mont-Saint-Michel from Paris – read
+• Visiting Mont-Saint-Michel from Paris

-Step 2 – decide on your program
+Step 2: Decide on your program

-• What to do at Mont-Saint-Michel – read
+• Best things to do at Mont-Saint-Michel

-• The museums of Mont-Saint-Michel – read
+• The museums of Mont-Saint-Michel

-• Where to eat at the mountain – read
+• Where to eat at Mont-Saint-Michel

-• Visit Alligator Bay – read
+• Visit Alligator Bay

-• Visit the Scriptorial Museum of Avranches – read
+• Visit the Avranches Scriptorial Museum

-• Discover the most beautiful views of Mont-Saint-Michel – read
+• Discover the most beautiful views of Mont-Saint-Michel

-Don’t forget to book your time to visit the abbey here!
+Don’t forget to book your visit here!

-• Where to sleep near Mont Saint-Michel – read
+• Where to sleep near Mont Saint-Michel

-• Hotels on the Mont Saint-Michel intramuros – read
+• Hotels on Mont Saint-Michel intramuros

-• Luxury accommodations around the mountain – read
+• Luxury accommodations around Mt.

 #2 Jumièges Abbey